JosiasWerly/Gumball/readme.txt

 GumballCore -> is the engine code.
 GumballProject -> the project where the programmer can edit while GumballApplication is running, it will generate a .dll and will be hotrealoaded to the application.

--there is no makefile (for now).
--originaly made in vs2022
--std C++x20, winSDK 10.0, ToolSet v143
+-originaly made in vs2022, std C++x20, winSDK 10.0, ToolSet v143

 ############## Objectives ##############
-- modular engine.
+- a step further then SFML.
-- script language (most likely LUA)
+- script language (most likely LUA/Rust)
 - possible to extend.
-- clear patterns && arch (i'm creating this for me so there is almost none comments, however I try my best to create a clear code and pattern).
+- clear patterns && architecture (i'm creating this for me so there is almost none comments, however I try my best to create a clear code and pattern).

-- there is no physics yet.
-- memory management is all over the place.
-- LUA script is Still under construction
+############## ToDo ##############
+-texture and image class have a bad interaction between both.
+-render piperline need improvement, SceneOverlay.cpp  SceneOverlay::OnRender.
+-texture atlas reducing the ammount of calls.
+-figure out a way to enable drawables to have shader.
+-render target.
+-gbuffer properly implemented, lighting pass, pos-process pass.
+-find a managable way of interop between c++/lua/rust.
+-sprite sheets, sprites animation.
+-investigate how to do 3d animation.
+-octa, quad, kd trees.
+-improve interop between math classes.
+-render culling.
+-simple collisions procedures.

 "dont let good ideias spoil good work" - Bjarne Stroustrup.